Skip to main content

 The commands end with the input and output locations for the execution.

 When using Docker to run Bases2Fastq, you must mount your test directory to the Docker container.
-The commands in this tutorial use a bind mount (-v) to mount the present working directory to the container, using a Docker volume to do so.
+The commands in this tutorial use a bind mount (-v) to mount the present working directory (identified with pwd) to the container, using a Docker volume to do so.
 The commands bind the present working directory to the variable /data to make the input and output locations for the execution accessible to the Docker container.
-Windows systems use %cd% to identify the present working directory.

 Execute Bases2Fastq

-1. Execute Bases2Fastq with the following command, which uses %cd%:/data to mount the present working directory to the Docker container.
+1. Execute Bases2Fastq with the following command, which uses ${pwd}:/data to mount the present working directory to the Docker container.

 1. Wait until the execution completes.